When it comes to marketing, MSP providers tend to face a particular set of problems.

 A third option would be to select both a vertical and a horizontal, by picking a particular technology and then marketing that offering towards a particular industry.
 It is this third approach that generally results in the most cut through.

 Despite offering a smaller market size, the advantage here is that if anybody in that industry is looking for that particular technology, they are more than likely to consider you as the choice of provider.

 Of course, there can be some understandable resistance to this approach.
 At Yo Media we debated amongst ourselves before placing our focus on the IT sector.

-Initially we were hesitant, because we have strategies work across multiple industries, with expertise covering SEO, Google ads, social media and more.
+Initially, we were hesitant because we have strategies that work across multiple industries, with expertise covering SEO, Google Ads, social media and more.

 So why would we limit ourselves by going after one particular sector?
 However, we soon realised a niche or specialisation is not where you finish, but where you start.

 The important thing to remember is that taking this approach does not mean you can’t accept work from clients in other sectors.
 If you receive a word of mouth referral and the client is in a sector outside your area of focus, you are obviously not going to turn that work down.